railroadmedia/ecommerce/README.md

 Update a shipping cost weight range based on id and return it in JSON format or proper exception if the shipping cost weight range not exist

+Only users with 'edit.shipping_cost' ability can update shipping costs weight range.

 #### Request Example
 ```js